chusopr/casimir/README.md

-# Cas.im/ir
+# Casim.ir

 ## Yet Another URL Shortener (or Shrinker)

-Cas.im/ir is inspired by — and tries to find its way between — both [lilURL](http://lilurl.sourceforge.net/) and [xav.cc](http://xav.cc/) 's [sfShortUrlPlugin](http://www.symfony-project.org/plugins/sfShortUrlPlugin), the first lacking some essential features and the later needing a whole [symfony](http://www.symfony-project.org/) environment, as the location implies.
+Casim.ir is inspired by — and tries to find its way between — both [lilURL](http://lilurl.sourceforge.net/) and [xav.cc](http://xav.cc/) 's [sfShortUrlPlugin](http://www.symfony-project.org/plugins/sfShortUrlPlugin), the first lacking some essential features and the later needing a whole [symfony](http://www.symfony-project.org/) environment, as the location implies.

-Cas.im/ir is both available online at [cas.im](http://cas.im/) and as a [download](https://github.com/chusopr/casimir/releases) for self hosting.
+Casim.ir is both available online at [casim.ir](http://casim.ir/) and as a [download](https://github.com/chusopr/casimir/releases) for self hosting.

 It only needs PHP and MySQL to run.
 Just install it, following the instructions in the readme file, and enjoy it!